thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/user-guide/ui/websocket-client.md

 Here is a list of basic options for publishing a message, along with brief explanations of their usage:
 * **Topic**.
 The MQTT topic to which your message will be published.
 * **QoS**.
 Quality of Service level guaranteeing the delivery of your message:
-    * 0 - At most once (the message may or may not be delivered)
+    * 0 - At most once (the message may or may not be delivered);
-    * 1 - At least once (the message will be delivered, but duplicates can occur)
+    * 1 - At least once (the message will be delivered, but duplicates can occur);
     * 2 - Exactly once (the message will be delivered exactly once).
 * **Retain**.
 When set to true, the broker stores the last message and its QoS for this topic.
 All future subscribers for a topic will receive the last retained message for that topic.
 * **Color**.
 Used to mark the published messages in the messages table for easier recognition.